-- Core campaign messages intended to elicit a specific response.
+- Core campaign messages are intended to elicit a specific response.

-- Measurement and optimization to continuously tune and refine the campaign message and audience segmentation.
+- Measurement and optimization continuously tune and refine the campaign message and audience segmentation.

 - Channel optimization.

-In both politics and marketing, a campaign manager is responsible for orchestrating the entire campaign to promote the offer (in politics, a candidate; in marketing, it could be a product, a service; in public health, it could be the value of mask-wearing or the importance of vaccination).
+Similar to politics, a marketing campaign manager is responsible for orchestrating and organizing the entire campaign to promote the offer (in politics, a candidate; in marketing, it could be a product or a service; in public health, it could be the value of mask-wearing or the importance of vaccination).
 A good offer with a bad campaign won’t succeed, and vice versa.

-Three key things they are personally responsible for are validating the offer’s appeal, defining the message, and targeting the right audience.
-Without those, the campaign will inevitably perform suboptimally with disparate messages over the wrong channels to the wrong audiences.
-The campaign will be disjointed, and overall campaign performance will be impossible to measure.
-If no-one owns the message, audience, and offer, how can you tell whether things are going well?
+Without those, the marketing campaign will inevitably perform sub-optimally with disparate messages over the wrong channels to the wrong audiences.
+The campaign will be disorganized and disjointed, and overall campaign performance will be impossible to measure.
+If no one owns the message, audience, and offer, how can you tell whether things are going well?

-But for some reason, this strategic marketing role does not currently exist widely in the industry.
+For some reason, the strategic marketing role of "campaign manager" does not currently exist widely in the industry.
 The strategic responsibility lies too completely upon the CMO alone, or it’s outsourced to agencies and consultants, or - worse - it just remains unaddressed.

-In another article, I wrote about the levels of marketing performance measurement, and the types of questions that can be answered at different levels.
+In another article, I wrote about the levels of marketing performance measurement and the types of questions that are answered at different levels.
 This is very relevant to why digital marketing campaign management is so important.

-CMO’s are often responsible for answering level 1 questions (Is our marketing working?
-What is the value marketing has generated this year, in layman’s terms like revenue, bookings, and pipeline?)
-And most teams are populated with staff that is focused on level 3 and level 4 measurement, using tools optimized to a specific channel.
+Most teams are populated with staff focused on level 3 and level 4 measurement, using tools optimized to a specific channel.
 These people and technologies can answer useful questions, but they can’t answer critical strategic level 2 questions, like: